-I have written a collection of stories, journals and memoir; with themes that relate to the outsider and the search for social acceptance.
-Being in some ways outside the margins, my work as a poet and fiction writer may focus on people outside mainstream American culture.
+I have written a collection of stories with themes that relate to the outsider and the search for social acceptance.
+Being in some ways outside the margins, my stories and poetry may focus on people outside mainstream American culture.

-I believe that the commentaries I am sharing relate to emergence and transformation in my life and give the added spiritual dimension, addressing life path issues, learning from experience, karma and a historical record of one woman’s life and work.
+These stories relate to emergence and transformation of self and society.
+They present a spiritual dimension, addressing life path issues, learning from experience, karma and a historical reflection of one woman’s life and creative work.

-In the 1970’s, I was a young, full-figured Jewish woman, a poet finding my way in America.
-I was earnestly seeking connection, meaning and authenticity for my life, and a sense of belonging.
-For various reasons, I did not find social acceptance (ie…dates, attractive, accessible clothing) or social approval in the realm of the mainstream milieu.
+In the 1970’s, I was a young, full-figured woman, a poet finding my way.
+I was earnestly seeking connection, meaning and authenticity for my life and a sense of belonging.
+I did not find social acceptance or social approval in the realm of the mainstream milieu.

 My friends and companions were often other outsiders.
 I was searching within and meeting other outsiders; to find my sense of self.
 This search was my way to creatively explore and to find a sense of wholeness.

-In 1986, my life began to change slowly, yet dramatically, when I became a spiritual devotee of Meher Baba.
-Since then, my work has focused more completely on the inner journey toward wholeness, from a more conscious spiritual perspective.
+In 1986 I became a spiritual devotee of Meher Baba.
+Since then, I have gradually found new insights and purpose in a re-orientation of my creative work, with more awareness of the inner journey toward wholeness, from a spiritual perspective.

 Now, in my stories and poetry my intention is to publish and archive what is of value in past endeavors and in the the creating of newer projects.
 I discern my life purpose and learn from that earlier time frame in my life.
 May readers may find inspiration, insights and wisdom through my artistic experience.